 Practitioners: Need to take your technical writing skills to the next level?

 Into this arena of static writing, Natural Resources Training Group (NRTG) offers a dynamic two-day course to improve the quality of technical writing by engineers, scientists and technicians.
-Technical Writing for Professionals equips students with eighteen hands-on tools to create technical writing which is more engaging, compelling, and persuasive.
-The course draws on tools of other writing genres to inspire, motivate, and empower better writers.
+Technical Writing for Professionals equips students with hands-on tools to create technical writing which is more engaging, compelling, and persuasive.

 Employers: Writing is the face of your company.

-We offer discounted group rates to bring this course to your organization.
-Technical Writing for Professionals is highly customizable.
-With notice, and at no additional cost, we can customize the course for:
+With two weeks notice, and at no additional cost, we can customize the course for:

 For further information, please contact us!